Benjamin Capps

 • Neuroethics, drugs (mis)use and addiction research (Addiction Neurobiology: Ethical and Social Implications; with others, Office for Official Publications of the European Communities, 2009)

-• Jurisprudential and political theory, in particular the application of human rights in biotechnology and bio-medicine.
+• Jurisprudential and political-ethical theory, in particular impacts of biotechnologies on human rights and the environment.

 book covers